mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

   publishedAt: "2019-01-16",
   title: "Tech Choices I Regret at Spectrum",
   summary:
     "Spectrum is an open source chat app for large online communities.
-With the benefit of hindsight, here are the technology choices I regret."
+With the benefit of hindsight, here are the technology choices I regret.",
+  likes: 1354
 };

 export default ({ children }) => <BlogPost meta={meta}>{children}</BlogPost>;